145th Armored Regiment: New Georgia

 The regiment first saw combat against the Japanese during the invasion of the New Georgia islands, codenamed Operation Toenails under Admiral Halsey.
 There, the 145th Infantry's 3rd Battalion was tasked as part of the Northern Landing Group of the Munda-Bairoko Occupation Force, along with the Marines' 1st Raider Battalion, and the 3rd Battalion from its sister regiment, the 148th Infantry, all under the command of U.S. Marine Colonel Harry B. Liversedge.
 The Northern Landing Group's mission was to invade New Georgia north of Munda in order to interdict Japanese supply lines and prevent the reinforcement of Munda.
 On 5 July 1943 the Northern Landing Group went ashore at Rice Anchorage.
 Progress for Liversedge and other elements invading New Georgia was agonizingly difficult and slow due in greater part to hostile jungle terrain and weather than Japanese resistance.

 By 9 July, the offensive officially began and many allied units saw limited forward progress amid harsh close combat.
 By 13 July, U.S. Army Major General Oscar Griswold, Commanding General of the U.S. XIV Corps, took command on 16 July and decided not to renew the offensive until reinforcements had arrived.
 By 25 July, the offensive was resumed as a corps-level operation with "five regiments attacking abreast", to include all three regiments of the 37th Infantry Division.

 During this offensive, allied forces on New Georgia experienced jungle warfare at its worst: "the demanding, draining, and deadly task of assaulting hidden Japanese positions one by one, a style of warfare that chewed up rifle companies and became all too familiar to American ground troops in the Pacific."
 It was during this offensive that Major Carl F. Coleman, the regiment's operations officer noted, "enemy strong points encountered in this fashion oftentimes resulted in hasty withdrawals which were costly both in men and weapons."

-By 29 July, the Japanese had withdrawn to a final defensive line in front of the airfield, their main defenses shattered.
-As XIV Corps advanced into the last high ground protecting Munda Field, trying to break the Japanese line and defend against a counterattack, Private First Class Frank J. Petrarca demonstrated conspicuous gallantry and intrepidity in action to receive the Medal of Honor.
-Over the course of 27 to 31 July, Private Petrarca, a medic, would repeatedly advance under intense enemy fire to uncover, treat, and evacuate wounded soldiers.
-Even when mortally wounded by hostile mortar fire, Private Petrarca "continued to display valor and contempt for the foe, raising himself to his knees, this intrepid soldier shouted defiance at the enemy, made a last attempt to reach his wounded comrade and fell in glorious death."
+By 29 July, Japanese forces had withdrawn to a final defensive line in front of the airfield after their main defenses were destroyed.
+As the XIV Corps advanced into the high ground protecting Munda Field to breach the Japanese line and defend against a counterattack, Private First Class Frank J. Petrarca, a medic, performed actions for which he received the Medal of Honor.
+Between 27 and 31 July, Petrarca repeatedly moved under enemy fire to locate, treat, and evacuate wounded soldiers, continuing his attempts to reach wounded personnel until he was killed by mortar fire.